wwilliewells/Nimbus_Lab/README.md

 # Nimbus_Lab
-Projects I worked on as Masters student
+This directory includes projects I worked on as a Masters student as part of the NIMBUS (Nebraska Intelligent MoBile Unpersonned Systems) Laboratory.